Avoid WordPress Website Repairs With Routine Updates

-Certainly, there are more routine tasks needed but the absolute best way to avoid WordPress Website repairs is by performing routine updates to all your plugins and themes.
-As a part of our ongoing maintenance service we backup and update all our client sites nearly every night.
-Yes, that’s every single plugin and theme on every single website we manage.
+Of course there are more routine tasks needed but the absolute best way to avoid WordPress Website repairs is by performing routine updates.
+This includes all your plugins and themes as well as approving or deleting any comments, checking security logs, etc. As a part of our ongoing maintenance service we backup and update all our client sites nearly every night.
+This includes every single plugin and theme on every single website we manage.

 If you plan to take on this project yourself I suggest reading below.

 - Login to your WordPress admin and go to the Updates page.

 - View the number of plugin and theme updates available.
 If there are none, all is well and your site is likely doing fine!

 - Looking through the plugin updates, compare your current plugin versions with the proposed updated versions